Vegan Pumpkin Cupcakes

 How to Store Vegan Pumpkin Cupcakes

-Store these cupcakes in an airtight container or bag.
-They’ll last at room temperature for 2 days or in the fridge for 1 week.
+It’s best to store these cupcakes in an airtight container or bag.
+They’ll last at room temperature for 2 days or in the fridge for up to 1 week.

-You can freeze these vegan pumpkin muffins in an airtight container for up to 3 months.
-Thaw at room temperature or overnight in the fridge before eating.
+You can freeze these vegan pumpkin cupcakes in an airtight container for up to 3 months.
+Thaw them at room temperature or overnight in the fridge before eating.

 Enjoy friends!
 If you make this vegan pumpkin cupcake recipe, please snap a photo and tag #jessicainthekitchen on Instagram!
 We’d also love it if you would leave a comment below, and give the recipe a rating!
 Thanks so much!